lukjasin/purpledocs/docs/intro.md

 slug: /
 ---

-# Tutorial Intro
+# Instructions

 Let's discover **PurpleApp in less than 15 minutes**.

-DThis focumentation contains all information how to use web and mobile parts of the system.
+This focumentation contains all information how to use web and mobile parts of the system.

 ## Getting Started